-Virginia Thomas presented a paper at the International Federation of Library Associations and Institutions 82nd World Library and Information Congress in Columbus, Ohio.
-Their paper, "Bringing Law to the Community: Facilitating Access to Justice in Metropolitan Detroit," may be accessed here.
+Virginia Thomas co-presented a paper at the International Federation of Library Associations and Institutions 82nd World Library and Information Congress in Columbus, Ohio.
+The paper, "Bringing Law to the Community: Facilitating Access to Justice in Metropolitan Detroit," may be accessed here.
 Also presenting were Public Services Librarians Beth Applebaum, Jan Bissett, Michelle LaLonde and Michael Samson.

 Brad Roth is one of three American Branch representatives to the International Law Association's Committee on Recognition/Non-Recognition of States and Governments.
 He recently gave the commentary on the committee's report on Recognition of Governments at the association's 2016 Biennial Meeting in Johannesburg, South Africa.
 Roth authored one of the leading books on the subject - Governmental Illegitimacy in International Law (Oxford University Press, 1999), which won the 1999 Certificate of Merit from the American Society of International Law as "best work in a specialized area."